UofT-DSI/production/lessons/part_2/production_2_data_engineering.md

 + Request-driven data passing is synchronous: the target service must be listening for the request to go through.
 + A broker can coordinate passing data among services instead of creating a complex web of interservice data passing.
 + Whenever a service produces data (a prediction, for example), it is passed to the broker.
 Whichever service requires the most recent version of the data, it can find it with the broker.
-+ Technically, databases could be real-time transports, however it can add latency.
-If this is a conern, an in-memory transport is preferred.
++ Technically, databases could be real-time transports.
+However, it can add latency.
+If this is a concern, an in-memory transport is preferred.

 :::
 ::::::